-- If you have other questions about prednisone or prednisolone and other medicines your child takes, talk to the doctor, nurse, or pharmacist.
+- If you have other questions about prednisone, prednisolone, and other medicines your child takes, talk to the child’s doctor, nurse, or pharmacist.

-If your child is allergic to prednisone or prednisolone, he or she should not take this medicine.
+- If your child is allergic to prednisone or prednisolone, they should not take this medicine.

-Let your child’s doctor know if he or she has any of the following:
+- Let your child’s doctor know if they have any of the following: